by: Thomas Young

 Salespeople as Content Experts

-Salespeople should become web marketing content experts.
+Salespeople should become strategic digital marketing content experts.
 Whether they are writing blog posts, networking in social media or performing a variety of content marketing tasks, their customer and company knowledge is essential to pull marketing success.
 Not all salespeople will succeed at this and many will have nothing to do with writing content or marketing online.
 However, you may find hidden gems in your sales team that love online marketing and can make your pull marketing very successful.
 Finding a strong salesperson who loves to write is key to this strategy.

 By not paying attention to pull marketing, it is possible that your company will see declining sales and lost market share without being aware of why it is happening.
 Your targeted buyers will migrate to competitors that have implemented effective pull marketing strategies.
 Stay ahead of your competition and make pull marketing an engine of sales and marketing growth for your company.
 Also, don’t stop selling or using push marketing tactics that work.
 Keep in mind that it is the coordination of efforts between push and pull marketing that can lead to excellent results and help you drive more leads and sales.